Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 Scales with more plugins

-Changelog display
+Changelog display in WordPress

-Composer repository support
+Composer support (for Bedrock sites)

 Admin UI